lbormann/darts-caller/README.md

 - '1' = call every dart by calculating the multiplication of field value and multiplier (for example: you hit a triple 20, resulting in calling 60).
 If activated the endscore (of 3 darts won't be called)
 - '2' = call every dart by calling sound-effects you setup. s1, d1, t1 to s20, d20, t30, outside, sbull, bull.
 If particular sound-file-key can't be found, it will fallback to common field-name: singleinner, singleouter, single, double, triple.

+Side note: You can change that option anytime in the web-caller.

 *`-PCC / --possible_checkout_call`*

 If you set this to '1' the application will call possible checkouts.
 Setup sounds {playername}{yr_2-yr_170} or {2-170} as a fallback.
 If you set this to value above '1' calls won't be repeat when the count of value is reached.
 By default this is '1'.

+Side note: You can change that option anytime in the web-caller.

 *`-PCCSF / --possible_checkout_call_single_file`*